-If you have a local Vietnamese friend that would be great and best option to try this experience as most Vietnamese have their own motorbike.
+If you have a local Vietnamese friend that would be great.
+It is the best option to try this experience as most Vietnamese have their own motorbike.
 Let’s take a deep breath and experience that, especially in Hanoi and Saigon where the traffic is more challenging.
-If you want to get that experience in style, search for some Vespa tour agents or contact a local tour operator to arrange for it.
+If you want to get that experience in style, search for some Vespa tour agents or contact a local tour operator to arrange.
 A Vespa guy will come up, takes you around his hometown like a city tour.
-All you need to do is relax but hold his waist firm and watching the magical chaos of traffic.
-It’s pretty sure that you will have a lot of fun to keep your memory and to tell your friends home.
+All you need to do is to relax but hold his waist firm and watch the magical chaos of traffic.
+It’s pretty sure that you will have a lot of fun to tell your friends about your travel to Vietnam.

 Sitting on the low plastic chair at the street sidewalk to enjoy the yummy street foods